 The Type of Extension and How Long They Last

-As we wrote about in other posts, there are 2 types of lashes.
-There is natural mink fibers made from real hair from the mink animal.
-Then there is synthetic lashes which are divided into two subsets of faux mink lashes and silk lashes.
+As we wrote about in other posts, there are 3 types of lashes.
+There is natural mink fibers made from real mink animal shed, handmade silk, then there is synthetic lashes which are stronger and more affordable to manufacure.

 The Length of the Eyelash Extension

-As we just mentioned previously, the strength of your actual real lashes play a big part in how long extensions last.
-If you have short, weak lashes, you don't want extensions too long or they will strain your real lashes.
+As we just mentioned previously, the strength of your natural lashes play a big part in how long extensions last.
+If you have short, weak lashes, you don't want extensions too long or thick or they will strain your real lashes.

 The Hair Cycle Stages

-There are three phases of this life cycle to know:
+There are three phases of this life cycle you should know:

 It's not really feasible to tell which phase we are at in a given time, but understand that this can affect the duration of your lashes.